Dark-Matter-crypto/chat-bot/README.md

 # MGP-Bot

-A Django and Python chatbot webapp.
+A Django and Python chatbot web app.
 Users can ask the bot any number of questions about me.
 Trained the model with Tensorflow 2, based of a series of questions people ask me on a regular.

 ![](/repoImages/chatbot.jpg)